Biomarker-Development-at-INM7/JTrack-Documents/docs/source/Social.rst

 - Ensure the task-list JSON is well-formed and downloaded successfully.
 - Verify that sensor permissions such as motion or microphone access are granted.
 - On iOS, ensure required background behavior is allowed by the device settings.

+For device-wide checks and the information to include in a support request, see :doc:`Troubleshooting <Troubleshooting>`.

 Navigating the UI
 -----------------